© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Greyfriars, Dunwich is a scheduled monument protected by Historic England under reference 1006039.
 View the official record →

-Greyfriars, Dunwich is a fragmentary ruin of a Franciscan friary founded in the thirteenth century in the lost medieval port town of Dunwich, Suffolk.
+Greyfriars, Dunwich is a ruined Franciscan friary located in the now-submerged medieval port town of Dunwich in Suffolk.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006039.

 Greyfriars, Dunwich is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006039.